It’s that time of year again, folks! November is here. It’s NaNoWriMo time! Tell me, do you use NaNoWriMo in your homeschool?

 Placing so much pressure on the physical and technical aspects of writing at such a young age leaves little room for creativity and joy.
 Yes, joy.

 In my world, writing should be fun.
-It’s one of the many reasons why we have opted to use Brave Writer in our homeschool curriculum, and the reason why we clear our calendars for NaNoWriMo when November rolls around.
+It’s the reason why we clear our calendars for NaNoWriMo when November rolls around.

 Making NaNoWriMo Work for YOUR Family

 I learned about NaNoWriMo last year, during our very first year homeschooling.
 I thought it was a fantastic idea and so did Leo.
 Together, we did our own NaNoWriMo pact: He would work on a story every day during the month of November and I would write one blog post per day for the month of November.
 Ours was a spin on NaNoWriMo’s rules, but it worked for our little family.

 We both met our goals last year.
 Leo wrote Fred and Roz’s Adventures in the Jungle, and I posted daily.
 We are trying it again this year, but we have two novelists joining us: Miss T, who will turn 6 during NaNoWriMo, and 4-year-old Seuss!

 Last year, we didn’t log on very much, but we intend to explore the site more this coming month.
 In order to make NaNoWriMo fun for kids, you have to make it work for your family.
 Whatever you do, make it fun!